marrold/ADF7021_Dimensions/README.md

 ### Licence

-This project is licensed under the [Creative Commons CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) licence.
+These drawings are licensed under the [Creative Commons CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) licence.

-You are free to share and adapt the code as required, however you *must* give appropriate credit and indicate what changes have been made.
+You are free to share and adapt the drawings as required, however you *must* give appropriate credit and indicate what changes have been made.
 You must also distribute your adaptation under the same license.
 Commercial use is prohibited.